 The Chancellor’s Professor title is designed for persons who have earned the title of Professor and who have demonstrated unusual academic merit and whose continued promise for scholarly achievement is unusually high.
 Thus, Chancellor’s Professors are faculty who have achieved acclaim for their accomplishments and who are highly likely to continue producing notable achievement in scholarship.

-The Chancellor’s Professor title is conferred for a five-year renewable term, subject to review and recommendation of the School Dean to the Executive Vice Chancellor and Provost.
+The Chancellor’s Professor title is conferred for a five-year renewable term, subject to review and recommendation of the School Dean to the Provost and Executive Vice Chancellor.

 The Distinguished Professor title is the highest campus-level distinction and is reserved for senior faculty who have achieved the highest levels of scholarship over the course of their careers.
 Distinguished Professors will typically have earned national and international level distinctions and honors of the highest level.

-The Distinguished Professor title is conferred for a five-year renewable term, subject to review and recommendation of the School Dean to the Executive Vice Chancellor and Provost.
+The Distinguished Professor title is conferred for a five-year renewable term, subject to review and recommendation of the School Dean to the Provost and Executive Vice Chancellor.